Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you're flying into the region, the closest airport to the starting point of the Mimosa Route is Toulon-Hyères, which has some international flights during the high season.
 It's just over 20km from Bormes-les-Mimosas.

-Your better bet is a flight to Marseille, just over 100km away, an hour-and-a-half's drive to the starting point.
+Your better bet is a flight to Marseille, just over 100km away, an hour-and-a-half's drive to the start of the route (some out of season too).
 It's a more cosmopolitan airport, with flights from across Europe and beyond, and plenty of car rental facilities.
 Find out about availability of cars from Marseille airport.

 If you're landing in Paris, you can take the TGV from Charles de Gaulle airport directly to Marseille and rent your car upon arrival to begin your drive.